Kosovo–Serbia relations: Minorities

+Sports

 Kosovo is a full member of several international sporting organizations; this has caused conflict and tension when events are hosted in Serbia when Kosovo is to officially compete as its own country.

 2021 AIBA World Boxing Championships

 Kosovo's boxing team was denied entry into Serbia at border control, shutting them out of the tournament.

 2022 World Athletics Indoor Championships

 World Athletics, Kosovo, and Serbia reached a compromise where athletes from Kosovo would be allowed to compete at the 2022 World Athletics Indoor Championships in Belgrade, Serbia but a blank space would be displayed instead of Kosovo's flag on all official materials (including websites and stadium screens).

 2022 European Youth Table Tennis Championships

 In July 2022, competitors from Kosovo were prevented from participating in the European Youth Table Tennis Championships held in Belgrade, Serbia.